OperationSpark/the-command-line/README.md

 myuser@the-command-line:~
 ````

 Whoa, see what we did there?
-We used navigated backwards 2 directories by typing `../`, twice.
+We navigated backwards 2 directories by typing `../`, twice.
 Alright though, we've gone too far, so let's go back to our workspace directory, BUT, before we do, let's learn about _auto-completion_:

 ###Auto Completion